The water stream down the hillside of Ulfshyttan comes from 3

 hammers and crossing tools on several places.

-Already in 1400 has through geological research at St. Bråfall proof
+Already in 1400 has through geological research at St. Bråfall is proved, a mine been

 The first owner was Ambjörn.
 1550 King Gustav Wasa took over